rnietoe/Training/docs/AWS/AWS Architect.md

 **`AWS RDS`** (**R**elational **D**atabase **S**ervice):

-DB engine types:

-* MS SQL Server
+* MS SQL Server (up to 16TB of storage when using the Provisioned IOPS and General Purpose - SSD - storage)
 * Oracle.
 Includes license model
-* MySQL
+* MySQL (port 3306)
 * Amazon Aurora.
 This is up to 5X faster than a traditional MySQL database.
 MySQL and PostgreSQL compatibility.
 No free tier
 * MariaDB
-* PostgreSQL
+* PostgreSQL (port 5432)

-They use `AWS EBS` volumes for database and log storage.
-Only Aurora uses its storage system.

-We can manage RDS instances (CPU and Memory) using AWS CLI, AWS RDS API or management console.

 Some features:

 * **Multi-AZ** for disaster recovery and **high availability**.
 By default in production RDS.
-Primary host replicates to a secondary host when failover
+Primary host replicates to a secondary host when failover.
+Enable multiAZ impact to the RDS instance if running
 ```shell
 host -t NS database_endpoint # Query DNS Records on Linux
 nslookup database_endpoint # Query DNS Records on Windows